intel/FdtBusPkg/Docs/DtIoProtocol.md

 when a DT controller is discovered.
 - A device driver model that abstracts device register access.
-A driver does not have to manually parse _reg_ properties or traverse parent Device Tree nodes to map back to a valid CPU address.
+A driver does not have to manually parse _reg_ properties or traverse parent Devicetree nodes to map back to a valid CPU address.
 Instead, relative addressing is used for all register accesses, and the API fully hides the complexity of performing such accesses.
 It even supports register accesses via a parent DT controller device driver.